arb/celebrate/README.md

 Wondering why *another* joi middleware library for Express?
 Full blog post [here](https://blog.continuation.io/time-to-celebrate/).

+## Express Compatibility
+Celebrate is tested and has full compatibility with express 4 and 5.
+It should work correctly with express 3, but including it in the testing was proving to be more trouble than it's worth.
+This is primarily because express 3 stores exposes route parameters as an array, rather than an object.

 ## Usage

 Example of using `celebrate` on a single POST route to validate `req.body`.